-A special kind of facilitation involves the difficult discussions that almost inevitably will need to occur when a college takes on the work of large-scale institutional change-change that involves questioning long-held assumptions, beliefs, and practices; potential shifts in role definitions and daily work; perceived threats to cherished traditions, jobs, teaching load, position power, and/or territory; and so on.
+A special kind of facilitation involves the difficult discussions that almost inevitably will need to occur when a college takes on the work of large-scale institutional change-change that involves guestioning long-held assumptions, beliefs, and practices; potential shifts in role definitions and daily work; perceived threats to cherished traditions, jobs, teaching load, position power, and/or territory; and so on.
 The experience of colleges that have worked through these conversations suggests the need to expect a certain amount of genuine and understandable grief as people see that they must let go of past practice in order to emerge better and stronger and ever more student-centered.
 The grieving process should be recognized, respected, and supported.

-Pointedly, most colleges will need also to consider head-on both unacceptably poor student outcomes across the board and the persistent equity gaps that separate groups of students by race, ethnicity, income level, and first- generation status.
+Pointedly, most colleges will need also to consider head-on both unacceptably poor student outcomes across the board and the persistent equity gaps that separate groups of students by race, ethnicity, income level, and first-generation status.
 Helping colleges to identify disproportionate outcomes for certain student groups and then to address potential causes-including unconscious bias and institutional racism-is a central challenge for coaches.
-Coaches can assist colleges in shifting the language in describing data and student outcomes from deficit- to asset-based language.
-Assisting the college in identifying and dismantling inequitable structures and policies is paramount in coaching for equity-mindedness.